 I chanced upon this video yesterday, about a grandfather missing his family.
 I was completely engrossed in the emotions of the video, when I realized the Diwali surprise.
 Watch this till the end to know how something simple can touch your life.

 Watch video here

 The video immediately took me back to my early days in Bangalore.Even though I’m agnostic, I still love celebrating each festival with zest and enthusiasm.
 It surprises most people, but I have a good reasoning.
 For me, festivals have always been about food.
 The special aromas coming from the kitchen, the long discussions between my grandma, mum and aunts on what will be the menu for the festival feasts each year and then the familiar dishes that each festival will bring with them.
-The rich and creamy kheer on the rakhee, the khoya and dry fruit filled gujiya for holi, the til gajak and popcorn for lohri, the mathri that we would look forward to when karwachauth nears, the swang ke chawal and kuttu ki poori during the nine days of navrathre, the crisp jalebis for dushehara the melt in your mouth besan ladoos for Diwali.
+The rich and creamy kheer on the Rakshabandhan, the khoya and dry fruit filled gujiya for Holi, the til gajak and popcorn for Lohri, the mathri that we would look forward to when Karwachauth neared, the swang ke chawal and kuttu ki poori during the nine days of Navratri, the crisp jalebis for Dushera and the melt in your mouth besan ladoos for Diwali.
 So each festival now, has a firm food memory linked to it and I crave for festivals because I crave for the food and memories attached to it.

 Recipe : Moong Dal Ladoos.